 The diversity of project work offered to our employees can be attributed to our size and Clear Thinking philosophy.
 Large projects, such as the award-winning Madison MSD Eleventh Addition, often require “all hands on deck.”
 Smaller projects, perhaps a waste minimization study for a brewing company, may be staffed according to interest or technical expertise.
 In either situation, a team is formed to best solve the challenge.
 Employees are encouraged to apply creativity and utilize the ample resources available to them to solve these often complex challenges.

-Leo Kucek, Environmental Engineer
+Leo Kucek, Project Engineer